Kearney Bowl: Hardtop racing

 Interest in midget car racing declined in the 1950s and supermodified hardtop racing moved into prominence at the Fresno track.
 A racer named Clyde Prickett won the feature hardtop race in 1955.

 Blackie Gejeian, winner of the feature race in 1956, remembered Kearney Bowl and the transition from midgets to hardtop racing in a Fresno Bee article, saying: "that was one of the finest tracks in the entire state.
 The place just had history.
 It was in the early 50s and the midgets had kind of drifted away and the hardtops came in and absolutely took over everything.
 It was racing, it was destruction derby, it was everything put together."

 In 1959, the track was renamed to Kearney Bowl and paved, setting up ten years of hosting popular and competitive hardtop races for the NASCAR circuit.
 The 1960s circuit consisted of racers competing at Kearney Bowl on Friday night, San Jose on Saturday, and the Clovis Speedway at the rodeo grounds on Sunday.

 In May 1968, Kearney Bowl hosted a stock car race as part of the Pacific Coast Late Model circuit.

-A racer named Al Pombo, dueled with fellow racer Marshall Sargent and riveted the Fresno racing audience as part of this hardtop racing circuit.
+A racer named Al Pombo dueled with fellow racer Marshall Sargent and riveted the Fresno racing audience as part of this hardtop racing circuit.
 Pombo won seven NASCAR hardtop titles and numerous championships before retiring in 1971.
-Pombo and Sargeant also competed against Everett Edlund, nicknamed the "Caruthers Comet" and well as Bob Cetti, who won the feature race in 1965 and Jerry Thompson, who won in 1966.
-Other notable racers include Bob Shermer who was a longtime car owner and driver at Kearny Bowl early in his career.
+Pombo and Sargent also competed against Everett Edlund, nicknamed the "Caruthers Comet" and well as Bob Cetti, who won the feature race in 1965 and Jerry Thompson, who won in 1966.
+Other notable racers include Bob Shermer, who was a longtime car owner and driver at Kearney Bowl early in his career.

 The city of Fresno's redevelopment agency purchased the property in 1970 looking to satisfy some residents of the area who were complaining about the track.
-The last race at Kearney bowl was held on September 18, 1970, and after that the racetrack and the rest of the facility was demolished.
+The last race at Kearney Bowl was held on September 18, 1970, and after that the racetrack and the rest of the facility was demolished.
 A housing complex and a school were built on the site.

 Some of those who remember or participated in the hardtop circuit in the 1960s organized an annual memorial race called "Legends of the Kearney Bowl" which has taken place at Madera Speedway and Hanford's Kings Speedway.
 Kenny Takeuchi, who was NASCAR's traveling hardtop announcer in the 60s, was one of the organizers.
 The Legends of the Kearney Bowl event maintains a Wall of Fame.